xyloflake/SVC16/README.md

 ## Quick Overview
+> ⚠️ **Warning**: Until there are specifications with version 1.0, there could be breaking changes.

 ### No Registers
 There are no CPU registers, just one chunk of memory.
 Values can be loaded from every memory address and written to every memory address.